-Most families enjoy outdoor sports during the summer months – swimming, golfing and volleyball being some of the common ones.
+Most families enjoy outdoor sports during the summer months – swimming, golfing, and volleyball are some of the common ones.
 New Orleans orthopedic surgeon Dr. Richard Meyer encourages children and adults to stay safe and avoid painful injuries while playing.

 Roughly 15.6 million visits are made each year to orthopedic surgeon’s offices for shoulder issues including pain, achiness, soreness, discomfort, cramps, spasms, stiffness, and limitation of movement.
 Of those, roughly 9.6 million visits had shoulder symptoms or complaints listed as the primary reason for their visit.